Friday, December 5, 2025

 So why hypothesize here?
 Certainly not because I am a debater nor a strategic thinker; only as illustration of what I hear and read about in the news and social media every day.
 The challenge is stringently before us.
 Speaking as a contemporary Christian committed to Jesus as Savior and Lord, the question is very valid, “How is God communicating with us?”
 A good sermon from a layperson is one example.
 And as indicated in recent posts, holy silence also important [i], and so are those surprise special unexplainable kairos moments [ii] which may well be the voice of God.
 So here we are, us Anabaptists fully part of, and also some differences with the larger Christian community.
 Among all these blogposts and dinner conversations I cannot but wonder about revelation.
 Yes, the R word, and I shall conclude with that..

-According to sacred texts, God spoke to Moses at a burning bush, to John on the Isle of Patmos in the Bible's final Revelation, to Mohammed at Mecca, to Joseph Smith in New York. [.And there are more].
+According to sacred texts, God spoke to Moses at a burning bush, to Mary before the birth of Jesus, to John on the Isle of Patmos, to Mohammed at Mecca, to Joseph Smith in upstate New York.
+[And there are more].
 I wonder how our God - "I am who I am" (Exodus 3:14), and "from everlasting to everlasting" (Psalm 90:2 et al) is communicating to all, including those in other faith communions.
 No big tome for now, but I posit this because I must, and fully aware of another teaching of Jesus, quite humbling actually, "Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven“(Matthew 7:21).

 That's it for now.
 These paragraphs have come because I was energized by a sermon telling me to throw a little grace into my values, and also the homeless guy who provided my lunch the other day.